joomdev/Mighty-Addons/README.md

 Create an issue on the desired product or maybe give us a ⭐. 😀

 ## Changelog
+### 1.7.1
+* Fixed: Elementor deprecations in the older version of Elementor
+* Fixed: Icon issue
+* Fixed: disable all widgets issue
 ### 1.7.0
 * Added: Pie and Donut Chart Widget [Free]
 * Added: Age Checker Widget [Free]